inBeat/inbeat-website/content/top-influencers/tiktok/travel/canada/toronto/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Toronto In 2023
+title: Top 10 Travel TikTok Influencers In Toronto In 2024
 description: >-
-  Find top travel TikTok influencers in Toronto in 2023.
-Most popular hashtags: #toronto #fyp #travel #canada.
+  Find top travel TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #toronto #travel #foryou.
 platform: TikTok
-hits: 63
+hits: 62
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our platform has 63 TikTok influencers like this in Toronto, Canada for you to contact.
+text_bottom: Our search engine aggregates 62 TikTok influencers like this in Toronto, Canada for you to pitch.
 profiles:
   - username: "moustachoooo"
     fullname: >-